anton-malakhov/scipy_proceedings/papers/oleksandr_pavlyk/numba/svml.rst

 Besides intrinsics available with Intel |R| compiler there is opportunity to call vectorized implementations directly from svml library by their names.

 Beginning with version 4.0 LLVM features (experimental) model of autovectorization using SVML library, so a full stack of technologies is now available to exploit in-core parallelization of python code.
-To make it available from numba it's necessary to load svml library and pass proper option to llvm.
-Fortunately numba in Intel |R| Python Distribution is already aware of this feature and you can enable it by setting ``NUMBA_INTEL_SVML`` environment variable to non zero value.
+To enable the autovectorization feature in Numba, included in the Intel |R| Distribution for Python*, user needs to set ``NUMBA_INTEL_SVML`` environmental variable to a non-zero value, prompting Numba to load SVML library and to pass an appropriate option to LLVM.

 Let's see how it works with a small example: